itinance/react-native-fs/README.md

 Note: this project is under development and functionality will improve over time.
 Currently it provides only the bare minimum of functionality.

-Renaming, copying, and creating files will follow soon.
+Creating, renaming, copying, etc. of files will follow soon.

 ## Usage